ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 Fusion API: Getting Started
 ===========================
 ## Introduction
-With the increase in the depth of deep learning networks and a requirement for faster kernels it is imperative that more ways be sought to improve the performance of GPU hardware.
+Increasing depth of deep learning networks necessitate the need for novel mechanisms to improve performance on GPUs.
 One mechanism to achieve higher efficiency is to _fuse_ separate kernels into a single kernel to reduce off-chip memory access and avoid kernel launch overhead.
-This document outlines the proposed addition of a Fusion API to the MIOpen library.
-The fusion API would allow users to specify operators that he/she wants to fuse in a single kernel, compile it and then launch the kernel.
+This document outlines the addition of a Fusion API to the MIOpen library.
+The fusion API would allow users to specify operators that they wants to fuse in a single kernel, compile it and then launch the kernel.
 While not all combinations might be supported by the library, the API is flexible enough to allow the specification of many operations in any order from a finite set of supported operations.
-All combinations of operations might not be supported, therefore the API provides a mechanism to report unsupported combinations.
+The API provides a mechanism to report unsupported combinations.

 A complete example of the Fusion API in the context of MIOpen is given [here](https://github.com/ROCmSoftwarePlatform/MIOpenExamples/tree/master/fusion).
 We will use code from the example project as we go along.
 The example project creates a fusion plan to merge the convolution, bias and activation operations.
 For a list of supported fusion operations and associated constraints please refer to the [Supported Fusions](#supported_fusions) section.
 The example depicts bare-bones code without any error checking or even populating the tensors with meaningful data in the interest of simplicity.